-There are various divisions within CRA, most including a range between entry-level and management positions.
+There are various divisions within CRA, and most divisions have a range of positions from entry-level to management.
 These divisions include:

 - Business and Accounting

 “We have continued to be busy since the pandemic started,” says Jeff Lansing, CRA spokesperson.
 “CRA is a lot more than taxes.
 We administer a lot of benefits for Canadians, including all the different COVID-19 related benefits that were announced over the last two years.

 “We value a diverse workforce and an inclusive workplace which fosters innovation and drives us to be a world-class tax and benefit administration.
 We are committed to hiring people from various cultural, ethnic, gender, and language groups.”

 Jeff says network groups have been formed to support a diverse and inclusive workplace.